 This project would not have been possible without the knowledge, experience, and contributions of the following individuals and groups.
 Thank you to the entire project team and all of the many individuals from a wide array of State Agencies for their participation in the creation of this Resilience Plan.
+It would also not have been possible without the participation of more than 100 dedicated community members who participated in the regional, Tribal, and virtual community workshops to provide a first round of input on the Draft Plan.
 Thank you for your knowledge, expertise, experience, and dedication to keeping New Mexico safe, healthy, and vibrant.